-Joshua is an active chamber musician, having performed with the New England Bach Festival at Marlboro, A Far Cry, Camerata New England, Music at Eden’s Edge, and Manchester Summer Chamber Music.
-As an orchestral musician, Joshua has played as associate concertmaster of the Cape Cod Symphony and first violinist of the Boston Philharmonic, as well as at the Monadnock Festival.
+Mr. Peckins is an active chamber musician, having performed with the New England Bach Festival at Marlboro, A Far Cry, Camerata New England, Music at Eden’s Edge, and Manchester Summer Chamber Music.
+As an orchestral musician, he has served as associate concertmaster of the Cape Cod Symphony and first violinist of the Boston Philharmonic, as well as at the Monadnock Festival.

 Post.Grad Vienna University of Music, MM Yale School of Music, BM New England Conservatory.
 Violin and Chamber Music faculty at New England Conservatory Preparatory School and Extension Division.